BrendanMolloy/milestone1/README.md

 -----------------------
 The features I'm looking to implement include:
 -A single, scrolling page with distinct sections.
--A Navigation bar that remain near the top of the webpage's viewport.
+-A Navigation bar that remains fixed to the top of the webpage's viewport.
--Social Media links embedded in the sticking navbar.
+-Social Media links embedded in the navbar.
 -A Landing section to both ease the viewer into the website, while also making clear what it is about.
--A Video section to showcase the band's performance ability -A Gallery/About section that provides further details about the band members -An Audio section to showcase even more audio samples from the band's catalog -A Contact form for bookings or other queries.
+-A Video section to showcase the band performing
+-A Gallery/About section that provides further details about the band members -An Audio section to showcase even more audio samples from the band's catalog -A Contact form for bookings or other queries.

 Features Left to Implement
--social media links
--video section
+-video in video section actually plays
--gallery section
--audio section
+-gallery with more images and a modal
+-shadow effect behind images in gallery
--contact form
+-contact form verbage
+-reactive elements such as social media links changing colors on hover -fonts
+-backgrounds

 Another feature idea
 -Fictional Tour Dates